 Each year, Credit Suisse recognizes the firm’s top five technology partners that are transforming traditional approaches to IT technology at an enterprise level.
-We are honored to announce that Immuta has been named to Credit Suisse’s Disruptive Technology Recognition (DTR) Program for 2021.
-As part of the DTR program, Immuta will have the opportunity to collaborate with Credit Suisse and its partners on promoting and improving innovation throughout the enterprise.
+We are honored to have been named to Credit Suisse’s Disruptive Technology Recognition (DTR) Program for 2021.
+As part of the DTR program, Immuta has the opportunity to collaborate with Credit Suisse and its partners on promoting and improving innovation throughout the enterprise.

 “We saw last year’s winners have a significant impact across industry verticals, and we expect this year’s nominees to follow in these big footsteps,” said Group Information Officer for Credit Suisse Laura Barrowman.
 “We have high expectations for the new award nominees as we take the DTR program into 2021 and are excited to see how they will raise the bar for the future of enterprise technology.”

-For financial services firms like Credit Suisse, Immuta helps data teams automate data access control, security, and privacy protection for modern analytics platforms.
+For financial services firms like Credit Suisse, Immuta helps data teams control data access, security, and privacy protection for modern analytics platforms.
 Given the nature of financial services and volume of sensitive data its processes require, secure data use is imperative to driving insights while also adhering to strict industry regulations and contractual agreements.